 Rate of Implementation.
 A particular congressional concern has been the rate of project implementation.
-Although, in proposing a FY2004 supplemental in September 2003, the Administration had argued an urgent need to demonstrate progress, employ Iragis, and win hearts and minds, only about 12% of the \$18.4 billion had been obligated six months after it was appropriated.
-28 Among reasons for the slow progress were pressures to employ open and competitive bidding for the new reconstruction contracts, inter-agency disputes over control of the funds, and time required for planning and design of construction projects prior to breaking ground.
+Although, in proposing a FY2004 supplemental in September 2003, the Administration had argued an urgent need to demonstrate progress, employ Iraqis, and win hearts and minds, only about 12% of the \$18.4 billion had been obligated six months after it was appropriated.
+Among reasons for the slow progress were pressures to employ open and competitive bidding for the new reconstruction contracts, inter-agency disputes over control of the funds, and time required for planning and design of construction projects prior to breaking ground.
 A significant delaying factor has been the lack of security.
-The September 2004 reallocation of U.S. reconstruction funds was, in part, intended to speed up implementation, including the expanded use of smaller projects.29 That effort was pushed further by a December 2004 targeting of \$457 million specifically to rapiddisbursing grassroots projects and a March 2005 reallocation favoring short-term priorities.
-Partly as a result, since mid-2004, the obligation and expenditure rate has accelerated notably, and, currently, of the nearly \$21 billion in total IRRF funding, 91% has been obligated and 68% has been spent.30 Nevertheless, the availability of as much as \$5 billion in unobligated funds in mid-2005 led Congress to reject most of the Administration's FY2006 Iraq aid request.
+The September 2004 reallocation of U.S. reconstruction funds was, in part, intended to speed up implementation, including the expanded use of smaller projects.
+That effort was pushed further by a December 2004 targeting of \$457 million specifically to rapid-disbursing grassroots projects and a March 2005 reallocation favoring short-term priorities.
+Partly as a result, since mid-2004, the obligation and expenditure rate has accelerated notably, and, currently, of the nearly \$21 billion in total IRRF funding, 91% has been obligated and 68% has been spent.
+Nevertheless, the availability of as much as \$5 billion in unobligated funds in mid-2005 led Congress to reject most of the Administration's FY2006 Iraq aid request.
 As of end-April 2006, just under \$2.0 billion remains unobligated.

 Although IRRF funding is running out and requests for new U.S. funds focus on traditional economic aid programs rather than infrastructure construction, the SIGIR has pointed out that in three critical infrastructure areas - electricity, oil and gas, and water - projects are still less than half completed.
-Under current rates of implementation, these projects are not likely to be finished for another year or two.31
+Under current rates of implementation, these projects are not likely to be finished for another year or more.

 Security.
 The successful conduct of much reconstruction work is contingent on an environment of order and stability.
-Three years since Operation Iraqi Freedom
+Three years since Operation Iraqi Freedom was launched, violence persists against both U.S. forces and Iraqis.
+Among the many effects of the continued instability on the reconstruction effort: